Yoshifab Catch Can Installation |

 |

-Here's my car.
+Here's my 240.

-I decided instead to mount the catch can on the right (EXHAUST) side of the engine bay, in the back corner.
-My drain to the crankcase is on the exhaust side too.
-I'll explain more below. ![]() A HOT Catch Can: One thing about putting the catch can on the EXHAUST side . . .
+Things are harder to see in this photo.
+I decided to mount the catch can on the right (EXHAUST) side of the engine bay, in the back corner.
+My drain from the can down to the crankcase is on the exhaust side.
+I'll explain more below.
+A HOT Catch Can: One thing about putting the catch can on the EXHAUST side . . .
 It gets hot.
 Is this bad?
 No, I don't think so.
-I actually think this is better.
-Some high end catch cans are available with heating devices, such as ports to run hot coolant through them.
-A hot catch can will have the potential benefit of turning any moisture into water vapor, which will hopefully then slowly exit out with other vapors. |
+I actually think a HOT catch can is much better.
+Some high end catch cans are available with heating devices, such as ports that run hot coolant through them.
+A hot catch can will have the potential benefit of turning any moisture into vapor faster, which will hopefully then slowly exit out with other vapors and not stay in the can or return to your sump.
+The hotter the better in my opinion. |

 |